Og-Akash/Og-Akash/README.md

-<h1 align="left">hey there 👋 I'm Akash Ghosh</h1>
+<h1 align="left">Hey there 👋 I'm Akash Ghosh</h1>

 ###
 <img  src="https://media.giphy.com/media/K5kfQExKk731K/giphy.gif" width="300px" align="right" alt="">

-- ⚒️ **Full Stack Developer** thriving at the intersection of creativity, problem-solving, and technology.
+- ⚒️ A **Full Stack Web Developer** thriving at the intersection of creativity, problem-solving, and technology.
 - 💻 Skilled at writing clean, efficient code to build impactful, scalable applications.
 - 🤖 Passionate about **collaborating with AI** to amplify development and stay ahead in the AI era.
 - 🚀 Leveraging AI tools to **optimize workflows**, **generate creative solutions**, and **enhance user experiences**.